Rolex new model

 ⓒ Rolex

-In addition, The Datejust 41 in white gold now comes in a green ombré version, Expanding the rare options for green ombré dials.
+In addition, The Datejust 41 in white gold now offers a green ombré version, Expanding the rare selection of green ombré dials.

 ⓒ Rolex